alcytorres/watchlist-movies-frontend/README.md

 # Watchlist Movies App

 # Description
-  The Watchlist Movies App enables users to sign up or log in, search for movies, access detailed information—including streaming availability—and manage their watchlist and favorites.
-By integrating with the TMDb (The Movie Database) API, the app provides up-to-date movie details and streaming options, ensuring users know where to watch.

-  With a clean and user-friendly interface, the app helps movie enthusiasts track their favorite films, plan upcoming viewings, and discover new movies.
+  A full-stack movie discovery and tracking app that lets users sign up, search for movies, view detailed information (including where to stream), and curate personal watchlists and favorites.

+  Built with Ruby on Rails as a API backend and React for a responsive frontend, the app integrates the TMDb API to provide real-time movie data and streaming availability.

+  The highlight is an AI-powered recommendation engine powered by OpenAI.
+By analyzing a user's selected favorites, it generates personalized movie suggestions complete with thoughtful explanations bringing an intelligent, Netflix like discovery experience to the app.

+  With a clean, intuitive interface, users can easily organize films they love, plan what to watch next, and discover new titles tailored to their preferences.

 # Getting Started
   These instructions will get you a copy of the project up and running on your local machine.